liip/bootstrap-blocks-wordpress-plugin/readme.txt

 * Sizes for all breakpoints (xl, lg, md, sm, xs): How much space the column should use for the given breakpoint.
 * Equal width for all breakpoints (xl, lg, md, sm, xs): If enabled column will spread width evenly with other columns.
 * Background Color: Set background color to column.
 * Center content: Center content vertically in column.
 This option is only needed if a background color is set.
-Otherwise use the **Alignment** option of the otuer `row` block.
+Otherwise use the **Alignment** option of the outer `row` block.
 * Padding: Define padding inside the column.

 **Button**